schmaustech/hypershift-blog/README.md

 EOF
 ~~~

-And finally go ahead and create the custom resources for the second workers secret and baremetal host:
+And finally go ahead and create the custom resources for the second workers secret and baremetal host on the kni20 hub cluster:

 ~~~bash
 $ oc create -f ~/secret-$WORKER.yaml